public-awesome/names/scripts/README.md

 ./query_metadata.sh [name]
 ```

-## Place a bid
+### Place a bid

 ```
 ./exec_bid.sh [name] [price (in STARS)]
 ```

-## Accept a bid
+### Accept a bid

 ```
 ./exec_accept_bid.sh [name] [bidder] [price (in STARS)]
 ```

-## Deployment
+## Whitelists

-All the scripts are in `/scripts`.
-The other relevant files are `.env` and `starsd`.
-Step 0.
-Setup `starsd`, run `./config.sh` and set up `.env`
-Follow the other steps in order of numbers.

 Instantiate as many whitelists as needed.

 Pause minting, then add/remove whitelists as needed for the next wave.
 Then resume minting.